youcefbomar/My-First-Rice/README.md

 ## Requirements :
-* Wofi
+* Wofi as your launcher.
-* Hyprland
+* Hyprland as your tiling window manager.
-* Hyprlock
+* Hyprlock for the lock screen.
-* Swaybg
+* Swaybg for the wallpapers.

 ## Optional :
-* Starship
+* Starship for customizing your shell.
-* NeoVim
+* NeoVim as your text editor , you can use any text editor you want (just don't use emacs).
-* Dolphin
+* Ranger as a terminal based file manager or you can use dolphin.

-I used waybar dot files from another guy here is his git repo : https://github.com/elifouts/Dotfiles.git
+I modified waybar dot files from another guy, here's his git repo : https://github.com/elifouts/Dotfiles.git